Dinnall/grailed_code/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Because of the permission allowed with the API you will need to clikc the next and prev button twice.

+## Coming soon:

+* Implement a scroll view for saved searches.
+* Add a link to view individual articles or a Modal.
+* More CSS